bananim/dwm-document-service/README.md

 # dwm-document-service

 Service responsible for storage, retrieval and update of documents for users.

-This includes:
+This microservice uses restful design.

+Technology : SpringBoot, H2 in memory database, maven, jpa

+Scope of the service includes:
 ● Overview of currently attached documents for a user ● Document upload, download and modification functionality ● Documents with metadata like name and type , creation date and updated date ● Persist data across restarts

+Validation :
-● Maximum aloowed document upload size limit is 2MB
+● Maximum allowed document upload size limit is 2MB
+● Document name is unique per user

 Swagger Link: http://localhost:8080/swagger-ui-document-api.html

+Health Actuator :

 How to run the service: